ai-winter/ros_motion_planning/README.md

     ```

 2. Download and compile the 'real robot' software.
     ```bash
-    cd <your_workspace>/
     git clone https://github.com/ZhanyuGuo/ackermann_ws.git

     cd ackermann_ws/

-    # ---- IMPORTANT HERE, reasons in NOTE ----
+    # ---- IMPORTANT HERE ----
-    source <your_workspace>/ros_motion_planning/devel/setup.bash
+    source ../ros_motion_planning/devel/setup.bash

     catkin_make
     ```

-    **NOTE: Sourcing other workspaces before `catkin_make` will make the current `setup.bash` contain former sourced workspaces, i.e. they are also included when you only source this current workspace later.**
+    **NOTE1: Sourcing other workspaces before `catkin_make` will make the current `setup.bash` contain former sourced workspaces, i.e., they are also included when you only source this current workspace later.**

-    **REMEMBER: Remove the old `build/` and `devel/` of current workspace before doing this, otherwise it will not work.**
+    **NOTE2: Remove the old `build/` and `devel/` of the current workspace before doing this, otherwise it will not work.**

 3. Change the **base_global_planner** and **base_local_planner** in real robot's `move_base` as you need.
     ```xml
     <?xml version="1.0"?>
     <launch>